kuzzleio/documentation-old/src/sdk-reference/user/set-credentials.md

 ]);
 ```

+Sets the user's credentials.

 <aside class="note">
   Updating user credentials will have no impact until the <a href="{{ site_base_path }}sdk-reference/user/create"><code>create</code></a> method is called.<br />
-  The credentials to send depends entirely on the authentication plugin and strategy you want to create credentials for.
+  The credentials to send depend on the authentication plugin and the strategy you want to create credentials for.
 </aside>

-Sets the credentials associated to a user

 ---